Get The Help You Need (504) 586-5200

 January 10th, 2015

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Saturday, January 10, 2015.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Saturday, January 10, 2015.

 In a previous blog, we discussed the concept of medical standard of care, which is a doctor’s duty to treat a patient with a similar level of care and skill as other similarly-situated doctors would in similar circumstances.
 In almost all medical malpractice lawsuits, the plaintiff is claiming that the doctor or other health care professional did not follow the requisite standard of care, was therefore negligent, and that negligence caused the patient’s injury.
 In order to prevail and ultimately obtain compensation, the plaintiff has the burden to prove these things by a preponderance of evidence, which essentially means that it is more likely than not.